 Summer Zoo Crew 2014

-Zoo Crew is a summer learning and outreach opportunity for kids entering fifth–eighth grade in fall 2014.
-Participants will work with peers and zoo staff to develop and implement environmentally minded projects to make positive changes in their own communities.
+Zoo Crew is a summer learning and outreach opportunity for kids entering fifth–eighth grade in the fall.
+Participants in the summer 2014 program worked with peers and zoo staff to develop and implement environmentally minded projects to make positive changes in their own communities.